-3. Press down or press up on the cruise control SET +/SET - switch and release it at the speed you want.
-Release the accelerator at the same time.
+Immediately release the cruise control SET+/SET- switch by pressing it up or down when the vehicle reaches the desired speed.
+Release the accelerator pedal simultaneously.

-- Release the cruise control switch at the desired speed, otherwise the speed will continue increasing while the switch is pulled up, and continue decreasing while it is pulled down (except when the accelerator pedal is depressed). - The SET function can't be activated until about 2 seconds after the ON/OFF switch has been engaged. - On a steep grade, the vehicle may momentarily slow down going up or speed up while going down. - Cruise control will turn off if vehicle speed drops below 30 km/h (19 mph) when cruise is activated, such as when climbing a steep grade.
+- Release the cruise control switch at the desired speed, otherwise the speed will continue increasing while the switch is pulled up, and continue decreasing while it is pulled down (except when the accelerator pedal is depressed). - The SET function cannot be activated until about 2 seconds after the ON/OFF switch has been engaged. - On a steep grade, the vehicle may momentarily slow down while ascending, or speed up while descending. - Cruise control will turn off if vehicle speed drops below 30 km/h (19 mph) when cruise is activated, such as when climbing a steep grade.